 During December, be sure to stop by the Wildlife Tracking Center at Conservation Station and join in the fun.
 There is usually some type of family-friendly holiday activities going on.

 Look for holiday goodies at Kusafiri Bakery.
-Last year, among other offerings, this quick service spot served up an awesome chocolate mousse filled Yule Log.
+Every year, among other offerings, this quick service spot serves up an awesome chocolate mousse filled Yule Log.

 Santa at Downtown Disney Marketplace

 Santa appears at Santa's Chalet, located between Ghirardelli Soda Fountain and Chocolate Shop and World of Disney store, daily from mid-November through Christmas Eve.
 There is no charge to see Santa in this location.
 Plus, you can use PhotoPass services or your own camera to capture photos with Santa.